 So let’s say you can run a mile, but you are ready to improve and run a faster mile.
 Or maybe, what you’re trying isn’t really helping you shave time off your mile like you thought it would.

 Either way, you’ve come to the perfect place.
-After getting back into running shape these lat few months, I started to pick up great habits that really led me to run a faster mile.
+After getting back into running shape this last year (seriously at least), I started to develop great habits that really helped me improve my mile time, fast.

 When I was in high school…..ten years ago i might add *sigh*….
 I ran track and field and my primary focus was the short distance events like the 100m or 200m sprint.
 At the time, I was not a fan of long distance AT ALL.
 But surprisingly enough I run between 3-5 miles several times a week.
 Way up from how i used to think of running.